Mercedes-Benz W201: 16V AMG power pack

-Available only to 2.5-16 and Evolution I models, optional AMG Power Pack increased power to 224 hp at 7,200 rpm and torque to 181 lbft at 5,000 rpm, while pushing the top speed up to 250 kph.
+Available only to 2.5-16 and Evolution I models, the optional AMG Power Pack increased power to 224 hp at 7,200 rpm and torque to 181 lbft at 5,000 rpm, while pushing the top speed up to 250 kph.
 In their final incarnations, these engines produced up to 350 bhp in racing tune.

 2.5 L model

 An enlarged 2.5 L engine replaced the 2.3 L in 1988.
 It offered double-row timing chains to fix the easily snapping single chains on early 2.3 engines, and increased peak output by 19 hp-metric with a slight increase in torque.
-For the European market, the car delivered up to 204 PS without a catalytic converter.
+For the European market, the car delivered up to 204 PS without a catalytic converter (but prepared for retrofitting one, called "RÜF").
 Catalytic converter cars equipped with the 2.5-litre 16V engine generated a slightly reduced power output of 195 PS.
 Cosworth also list the project code "WAB" for the development of the 2.5-16-valve head just as they do for the 2.3-16-valve head.